tweag/python-monorepo-example/2018-06-27-funflow-example.md

 ordinary `make`, the build would succeed and this hidden precondition would last.
 Within the scope of a large project, this could be maddening.

-This dependency enforcement could work for more than just C projects, As suggested earlier, the `makefile-tool` can be generalized.
+This dependency enforcement could work for more than just C projects.
+As suggested earlier, the `makefile-tool` can be generalized.
 We could extend this tool by having the user provide a docker container for the build command and a way of directing the naming of the target file.
 (For C projects,